NextCenturyCorporation/mcs-ingest/scorecard/README.md

 #### Repeated Failed Actions

 If the agent repeatedly tries an action and fails, then it should be counted.
-In terms of what it means to 'repeat' an action, it needs to occur:
- * Facing the same object, or
+For each action type (Open / Close, Pickup, etc), we note when it fails a first time.
+If the same action type is done again with the same failure type, it counts.

- * From approximately the same place and facing the same direction
+Because of the difficulty in moving, if the agent tries to move and it is OBSTRUCTED, it is _not_ counted.

 Note that this overlaps with some of the other scorecard elements.
 For example, attempting to open an unopenable object will cause it to count in that category.
 This one will count if the agent tries to do it twice (or more times).
-If the agent does it twice, then the unopenable object count will be 2 and the repeated failed actions will
+If the agent does it twice, then the unopenable object count will be 2 and the repeated failed actions will 1.

 ## Running the Scorecard